 JUPITER cable system will have a total length of 14,557 kilometers and consist of three main segments:

-The Philippines Branch will connect Daet, Philippines, with a branching unit on the Main Trunk.
-It will consist of two fiber pairs.
+The Philippines Branch connects Daet Cable Landing Station, Philippines, with a branching unit on the Main Trunk.
+It consists of two fiber pairs, with a total length of 3505km.
 The Philippines Branch is soly invested and owned by PLDT.

-The Oregon Branch will connect a branching unit on the Main Trunk with a landing point in Oregon.
-It will consist of two fiber pairs.
+The Oregon Branch connects Pacific City CLS in Oregon, with a branching unit on the Main Trunk.
+It consist of two fiber pairs, with a total length of 740 km.
 The Oregon Branch is soly invested and owned by Facebook.

 Ownership and Control of Cable Landing Stations